w3c/automotive-viss2/tutorial/content/peripheral-components/_index.md

 The VISS2 specification describes an access control model involving two authorization servers:
 * Access Grant Token server
 * Access Token server
-For details please read the [VISSv2: Access Control][https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html#access-control-model], and the [Consent Model]() chapters.
+For details please read the [VISSv2: Access Control](https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html#access-control-model), and the [Consent Model]() chapters.

+To trigger the access control and consent functionality it is necessary to tag the corresponding VSS nodes as described in the spec.
+This can either be done by editing of the actual vspec files from the [VSS/spec](https://github.com/COVESA/vehicle_signal_specification/tree/master/spec) directory, or by creating overlay files and include them as described in [VSS-tools](https://github.com/COVESA/vss-tools), and then generate the VSS tree in binary format as described in [VSS tree configuration](https://w3c.github.io/automotive-viss2/server/#vss-tree-configuration).

 ### Access Grant Token server (AGTS)
 The [AGTS](https://github.com/w3c/automotive-viss2/tree/master/server/agt_server),